The Senior Diet to Feel Young Again

 But inflammation isn’t supposed to be a bad thing.

 There are two types of inflammation, acute and chronic.
-Acute inflammation is a healthy life-saving response your body has toward a pathogen or other foreign invader.
+Acute inflammation is a healthy life-saving response your body has toward a sudden infection or injury.

-When a wound, a pathogen, or bacteria damages your body, the damaged tissues release chemicals that cause swelling (inflammation).
+When a wound or pathogen damages your body, the damaged tissues release chemicals that cause swelling (inflammation).
 This keeps the site of the injury isolated from the healthy tissue while the healing is taking place.

 The immune system sends immune cells through the bloodstream to heal the injury or infection.
 If it is an injury close to the surface of the skin, you’ll see and feel swelling, heat, and perhaps pain.
 These are all signs that healing is taking place.
 After the healing has been sufficiently accomplished, the immune system releases anti-inflammatory chemicals that remove the swelling.
 Your body then goes back to normal.

-The inflammation doesn’t go away.
+Chronic inflammation can persist for months or years and affect various organs.
 If the immune cells attack your coronary arteries, you’ll have heart disease.
 If they attack the protective coverings of nerve cells, you’ll have multiple sclerosis.

 Leaky Brain Syndrome